jdevfullstack/generative-ai-review/README.md

 Also, at least Copilot has code context which can make it accurate in answering.

-## So What Gives ?
+## So What Gives?

-Yes, it's really helpful for humans.
-For coding, it's like a programming partner.
-It can even provide more suggestions.
-We are becoming very efficient in our tasks that can take hours of coding without this technology.
-The way it answers case-to-case scenarios in coding is really awesome.
-But in the end, you still need to check and analyze this before implementing.
+Yes, AI tools are helpful for humans, even in coding.
+They act like programming partners, providing efficient suggestions and saving time.
+However, you still need to check and analyze the AI's output before implementing it.

-We all know that even if we are experienced in a tech stack, we can never fully grasp it because it's always evolving, and the documentation can be overwhelming.
-With GenAI, we can simply ask questions and receive answers in a few minutes — answers that might be difficult to find in the multitude of documentation, guides, and resources available.
-Even if you're lucky enough to find a similar problem posted on Stack Overflow, GenAI can provide answers that are more specific to your situation.
+Even experienced developers can’t fully grasp every aspect of an evolving tech stack.
+GenAI helps by answering questions in minutes, delivering more context-specific responses than what you might find on Stack Overflow or through documentation.

-Can it build the system on its own?
-Yes, but it would be without specific direction, as it lacks the guidance needed to understand what it is trying to build.
-We, humans, have a comprehensive understanding of the system we're developing.
-Additionally, once you've set up the initial but fully functional codebase, relying entirely on tools like GitHub Copilot can lead to issues, as it does not possess the full context and understanding that a human developer does.
+While AI can build a system, it lacks direction without human input.
+Once you have a fully functional codebase, relying too much on tools like GitHub Copilot can cause issues, as they don't understand the system as well as human developers do.

-Actually, in the awesome demos we see, they always show that it can build a starter project or template right away, but in reality, it's only good when you are starting.
-Once it tries to modify pieces of code in an existing codebase, then it can become problematic.
+In demos, AI can build starter projects, but its usefulness diminishes when modifying existing code.
+Clients can't use AI to build entire systems without a developer, as they'll still face challenges piecing everything together and solving problems only developers understand.

-Can clients use it to build the system without any software engineer ?
+### Key Points:

-Nope.
-It's only so good to build the initial setup.
+- **Coding Partner**: AI acts as a coding assistant but still requires human oversight for accuracy.
-Anyone at least must have some understanding in coding and basic knowledge of the tech stack.
+- **Time-Saving**: GenAI provides quick, specific answers, often faster and more tailored than searching documentation or forums.
-Even so, when it's combining all the pieces of code together, it will surely have its own problems that developers can only understand.
+- **Initial Setup**: AI is great for building starter templates but struggles with established, complex codebases.
-I tried this in one sample project pretending
+- **Developer Expertise**: Human developers remain essential for system direction, combining code, and solving nuanced problems.
-I was just commanding it to write every functionality of the system and in the end, I needed to understand every piece of code it was suggesting because it was becoming problematic while progressing.
+- **Challenges with Existing Code**: AI becomes problematic when modifying or integrating within an existing codebase.

 ## What The Future Holds
 First was the World of Info, where the Internet brought us a wealth of